-Powerful was a motorcycle produced by H. W. Clark of Coventry, between 1903 and 1905.
+Powerful was a motorcycle produced by H. W. Clark of Gosford Street, Coventry, between 1903 and 1905.

 The first machines were fitted with a 2¼ h.p.
 Buchet engine, inclined and mounted above the downtube.
-Other engines were available by request.
+They were also fitted with motors from Hayes of London, and other engines were available by request.
 The make was short lived.